rudderlabs/rudderstack-docs/destinations/crm/ometria.md

 ## Identify

-The `identify` call lets you add a new contact or update the already existing contact, with latest information such as `listingId`, `email` etc.
+The `identify` call lets you add a new contact or update the already existing contact.

 `listingId` and `email` are required for `identify` call.
 You can set value of `Marketing Optin`, `Allow Marketing` and `Allow Transactional` from Rudderstack dashboard.
-You can also send these values via call which will have higher priority.
+You can also send these values using integrations object in payload which will have higher precedence.

+The sms channel fields `dt_updated_marketing` and `dt_updated_transactional` can also be passed using the integrations object.

 {% hint style="info" %}
-`listingId` is specific to `collection`.
-Two different collections can have same `listingId`.
-If `listingId` is sent inside `integrations` object as shown below, it will have higher priority.
+`listingId` is id specific to a contact in a particular `collection`.
+If `listingId` is sent inside `integrations` object as shown below, it will have higher precedence than the one in traits.
 {% endhint %}